steszter/Liver-vessel-segmentation/README.md

 # Liver-vessel-segmentation

-Segment liver vessels from CT images in NIfTI format.
+Segment vessels from liver CT images.

 The following codes are used and necessary for the program to work: